adrian-salajan/adrian-salajan.github.io/_drafts/pizza.md

 With this, the client can only make FinishedPizza(s)! no error is possible.

 ---
+!!
 Transforming an Either to an Option and calling get on it is a cheat.
-In the small context of makePizzaSafe there is no type guarantee that this won't fail - but in the larger context of the API we know the user of the client can build only correct PizzaRecipe.
-A type-safe solution for this would be to use Shapeless HList instead of a List and have a smarter makePizza function using Shapeless magic.
-I'm not experienced in Shapeless so I will leave it as it is for now.
+In the small context of makePizzaSafe there is no type guarantee that this won't fail - but in the larger context of the API we know the user of the client can build only correct PizzaRecipe(s).
+Given the safe PizzaRecipeBuilder, we should be able to rewrite makePizza without involving Either/PizzaError but the tricky part is telling it to only accept a valid list of MakePizzaStep.
+Probably the solution for this would be to use Shapeless HList which remembers the types for each element and the RecipeTransition typeclass as evidence that the order is correct.
+I'm not familiar enough with Shapeless magic so I will leave this for another time.
 ---

-{% highlight scala %}

-{% endhighlight %}